mui/material-ui/docs/src/pages/customization/components/components.md

 });
 ```

-If you are using typescript, you will need to specify your new variants/colors, using module augmentation.
+If you are using TypeScript, you will need to specify your new variants/colors, using module augmentation.

 ```tsx
 declare module '@material-ui/core/Button/Button' {